mintlu8/bevy-rectray-ui/book/src/chapter_0.md

 * Concise, no boilerplate

-    `bevy_aoui` is probably the most concise 2D/UI framework currently available, we make use `macro_rules` macros extensively to eliminate boilerplate wherever possible.
+    `bevy_aoui` is one of the most concise 2D/UI framework currently available, depend on the use case.
+    we make use of `macro_rules` macros extensively to eliminate boilerplate wherever possible.

     Tired of writing `Vec2::new(1.0, 2.0)`?
 Try `[1, 2]` instead.

+* Syntax magic, no behavior magic.

+    `bevy_aoui` is built from the ground up with `bevy_ecs`.
+    All states are implemented using components in a way that enables easy composition and low-risk refactoring.

 * No editor?
 No problem

-    The anchor-offset layout system is extremely intuitive in a no editor environment compared to css based layouts or flexbox.
-This reduces the need for hot-reloading too.
+    The anchor-offset layout system is intuitive in a no editor environment.
-    If an editor does exist, bevy_aoui can integrate perfectly as well.
+    If an editor does exist, bevy_aoui can integrate with it perfectly as well.

-* Editor friendly
+* IDE friendly

-    `bevy_aoui` does not use proc_macros (aside from the `color_this` color parser), everything you write is a rust expression that gets editor support.
+    `bevy_aoui` does not use proc_macros (aside from the `color_this` color parser), macros used closely mimics rust syntax and everything you write is a rust expression that gets editor support.

 * Easy migration